DhakalAmrit/DhakalAmrit.github.io/index.md

 _Key Skills: CFD Softwares (such as Star ccm+, Ansys fluent),Solidworks, bBoom, MATLAB, Python, Tecplot_
 <div style="text-align: justify">
 This paper addresses the challenge of excessive <b>sonic boom intensity</b> in the design of next-generation <b>supersonic passenger aircraft</b>.
-It explores <b>sonic boom prediction</b> through four key areas: (1) reviewing and selecting appropriate <b>prediction methods</b> for conceptual and preliminary aircraft design, emphasizing the importance of minimizing sonic booms for future viability; (2) developing a <b>near-field sonic boom calculation method</b> using <b>CFD software</b>, refining grid generation, and comparing mesh results; (3) utilizing the <b>bBoom</b> program for <b>far-field sonic boom propagation</b>, analyzing the impact of atmospheric conditions and parameters, and comparing the <b>JWB</b> and <b>DWB</b> models, with <b>JWB producing weaker shocks</b>; and (4) identifying challenges in accurately computing <b>aft portions of the sonic boom signature</b>, particularly in wake and plume zones, highlighting the need for improved meshing techniques and future research on faster and more precise near-field solutions.
+It explores <b>sonic boom prediction</b> through four key areas:

+1. Reviewing and selecting appropriate <b>prediction methods</b> for conceptual and preliminary aircraft design, emphasizing the importance of minimizing sonic booms for future viability;
+2. Developing a <b>near-field sonic boom calculation method</b> using <b>CFD software</b>, refining grid generation, and comparing mesh results;
+3. Utilizing the <b>bBoom</b> program for <b>far-field sonic boom propagation</b>, analyzing the impact of atmospheric conditions and parameters, and comparing the <b>JWB</b> and <b>DWB</b> models, with <b>JWB producing weaker shocks</b>; and
+4. Identifying challenges in accurately computing <b>aft portions of the sonic boom signature</b>, particularly in wake and plume zones, highlighting the need for improved meshing techniques and future research on faster and more precise near-field solutions.
 </div>
 <br>
 <center><img src="images/CFD.png"/></center>